More than half a billion people are members of LinkedIn, the professional networking site, and the chances are good that you’re one of them.

 5. Click on Share job changes, education changes, and work anniversaries from profile then toggle the Yes/No button to No

-Now you can make all the changes you need for that perfect job without having to worry about who is watching!
+Now you can make all the changes you need in order to hunt for that perfect job without having to worry about who is watching!
 Note that after you have everything up to date, you may want to turn LinkedIn Profile edit sharing back on.

-Rather than notifying your contacts every time you make a change, turn off notifications until you are 99% done updating your profile and ready to start the job search.
+One way to let people know that you are on the prowl for ideal employment is to turn off notifications until you are 99% done updating your profile and ready to start the job search.
 Then turn profile updates on again.
-Make a final significant change or two that announces to your contacts not only that you have changed your LinkedIn profile but in effect lets them know you are looking for a job.
+Make a final significant change or two that announces to your contacts not only that you have changed your LinkedIn profile, but in effect lets them know you are looking for a job.
 Your contacts and then prospective employers will then get to visit not a profile that’s a “work in progress” but a polished new profile that’s likely to help you land a new job.

 For a LinkedIn primer, check out What is LinkedIn?